Did you know?

 Dietary supplements are regulated in a post-market fashion, which means that no regulations are imposed to validate the accuracy of the supplement label.

 There are ingredients on Global DRO sometimes listed in dietary supplements.
-Although you can use Global DRO to find out the status of these ingredients, it would be wrong to assume that because the ingredients comes up as “not prohibited” on GlobalDRO that the supplement is safe.
+Although you can use Global DRO to find out the status of these ingredients, it would be wrong to assume that because the ingredients come up as “not prohibited” on GlobalDRO that the supplement is safe.

 We have seen many examples of dietary supplements that contain undeclared ingredients (ingredients not listed on the label).
 The use of any dietary supplement is at your own risk.